oruscam/lspiv-guidelines/Guidelines_EN.md

   <img src="./img/e55.png">
 </p>

-This method applies a scale factor dependent on depth, considering the flow geometry in the lateral variation of velocity profiles.
+This method applies a scale factor dependent on depth $\sqrt{h_i}$, considering the flow geometry in the lateral variation of velocity profiles.
 For extrapolation toward the banks, a zero velocity at the bank may be assumed, or an estimated bank velocity $V_{bank}$ may be obtained using a power-law extrapolation from the velocity measured near the bank $V_{ad}$, with exponent $1/m$:

 <a id="e56"></a>
 <p align="center">